mhariat/Fast-PBA_AutoAugment/README.md

 The code is also modified so that it can use the augmentation schedule policiy obtained via the official implementation of the [Population Based Augmentation](https://arxiv.org/abs/1905.05393) available [here](https://github.com/arcelien/pba).
-Population Base Augmentation is a method that learns a data-augmentation schedule policy that needs to be applied during training process.
-The underlying intuition being that at the beginning, there is no need to apply a very elaborated data-augmentation.
+Population Base Augmentation is a method that learns a data-augmentation schedule policy and applied during training.
+The underlying intuition being that at the beginning, there is no need to perform a very elaborated data-augmentation.
 However, the more the neural network learns, the better the data-augmentation should be.
 Data-augmentation schedule policies can be found in the folder *schedules*.

 ## Table Results